anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Discovery of Registrar by Registrar-Agent {#discovery_uc2_reg}

 As a registrar-agent acts as representative of the domain registrar towards the pledge or may even be collocated with the domain registrar, a separate discovery of the registrar is likely not needed as registrar-agent and registrar are domain components and have a trust relation.
-Nevertheless, a registrar-agent may discover a registrar using the basic mechanism specified in section 4 and the appendix A.2 of {{RFC8995}}.
+Moreover, other communication (not part of this document) between the registrar-agent and the registrar is assumed, e.g., to exchange information about serial numbers of pledges to be discovered.
-Note that this discovery, does not provide information on specific capabilities of registrars.
+Therefore, standard discovery as described in section 4 and the appendix A.2 of {{RFC8995}} is not required, respectively may not support the discovery of a registrar with supporting BRSK-PRM.

 As a more general solution, the BRSKI discovery mechanism can be extended to provide upfront information on the capabilities of registrars, such as the mode of operation (pledge-responder-mode or registrar-responder-mode).
 Defining discovery extensions is out of scope of this document.
 This may be provided in {{I-D.eckert-anima-brski-discovery}}.